 Finance Council Charter

-Expires on November 3, 2023

 I. CHARGE

 The purpose of the Associated Students Finance Council is to ethically and responsibly manage Associated Students funds by:

-Allocating operating funds to AS Offices and Programs designated to the Associated Students by the Services and Activities Fee Committee.

-Approving the final AS Operating budget to be submitted to the Services and Activities Fee Committee.

 Reviewing and approving grant proposals to be funded from AS Reserves.
+Reviewing and approving Large Event proposals funded from AS Reserves.

 Revising and approving AS fiscal policies.

+Approving the AS Operating budget to be submitted to the Services and Activities Fee Committee.

-Referring the final AS Operating Budget and grant proposals over $20,000 to the AS Executive Board and AS Student Senate as consent items.
+Referring the recommended final AS Operating Budget to the AS Executive Board and AS Student Senate as consent items.
 II.
 MEMBERSHIP

 Voting:

-AS President (Vice Chair)
+AS President or delegated Vice President (Vice Chair)

-AS Vice President (appointed by the AS Executive Board)

-AS Student Senate President
+AS Student Senate President or delegated Student Senator

-AS Student Senator (appointed by the AS Student Senate)
+1-2 Student At-Large (appointed by the AS Business Director)

-1 Student At-Large (appointed by the AS Business Director)
+1 Student Employee from Accessibility, Diversity, Equity, & Inclusion (ADEI): Ethnic Student Center, Disability Outreach Center, LGBTQ+ (appointed by the Multicultural Student Services Director)

-1 AS Employee from the following resource program: Ethnic Student Center

-1 AS Employee from the following resource program: Student Advocacy and Identity

-Resource Centers

-1 AS Employee from the following central service programs: Communications, Personnel, Publicity Center, AS Review, Assessment
+1 AS Employee from the following central service programs: Communications, Business Office, Personnel, Publicity Center, AS Review (appointed by Assistant Director for Student Activities)

-1 AS Employee from the following activities programs: Productions, Environmental and Sustainability Programs, the Outback Farm, Club Activities, KUGS FM, Outdoor Center
+1 AS Employee from the following activities programs: Productions, Environmental and Sustainability Programs, the Outback Farm, Club Activities, KUGS FM, Office of Civic Engagement, Outdoor Center (appointed by Assistant Director for Student Activities)

 Non-voting: